Public Relations & Advertising Schools in New York

 There are 10 colleges in New York that offer public relations degrees.
 Learn about the most popular 10 below:

 97% of students are awarded financial aid at this school.
-Roughly six years after entering college, graduates of this school earn $40,138 a year.
-The student to faculty ratio is 14 to 1.
+Students enjoy a student to faculty ratio of 13 to 1.
+It takes the average student 4.25 years to graduate.

 Public Relations & Advertising Careers in NY